 Even though strain names are a relatively new thing when you consider the long-running history of marijuana, a solid strain is still a solid strain.
 Sure, every stoner today has heard of Green Crack, Northern Lights, Bruce Banner, and Blue Dream.
 But, your dad isn’t blowing smoke when he tells you that the guy he bought pot from wasn’t all about name-dropping.
 Lids?
 4-finger bags? …What?

 Today strain names are how we know what we like and they often pay tribute to people who have forged the way for decriminalization or mark milestone moments in marijuana history.
 Fifty years is a pretty long time, and a lot has changed in stoner culture, marijuana cultivation, and pop culture trends.
 They say good things stand the test of time.
-So, let’s explore a few classics that reigned each decade to only get better with age.
+So, let’s explore a few old school weed strains that reigned each decade to only get better with age.

 1970s: Acapulco Gold

 In the ’70s ounces were called “lids” and you could snag one for about $15.
 Yes, you read that right.
 At the start of the “War on Drugs” marijuana was named a Schedule 1 drug and not much of it was grown here at home.
 More than half of the cannabis smoked in the U.S. at this time came from Columbia.
 Dried-up flakes, stems, seeds, and random pieces of the marijuana plant were tightly packed in bricks and shipped via boats and cargo planes.
 Uh… yum?

 Acapulco Gold was a top strain of this decade and made its way from Acapulco, Mexico.
 Known for its good looks (even back then) and high potency, this bud has a reputation for being one of the best strains around—even today.
 Though it’s getting increasingly harder to find (and obviously more expensive.
 Thanks, inflation).